 Size and Weight Comparison

-Weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Lensbaby Sol 22 weighs 144g, which means it is 291g (66%) lighter than the Voigtlander Nokton 25mm F0.95 Type II which has a weight of 435g.

 Lens Mounts

-Both Lensbaby Sol 22 and Voigtlander Nokton 25mm F0.95 Type II has the same Micro Four Thirds lens mount.
-Some of the latest released cameras that are compatible with the Micro Four Thirds lenses are OM System OM-5, Panasonic GH6 and OM System OM-1.
+Both the Lensbaby Sol 22 and the Voigtlander Nokton 25mm F0.95 Type II has the same Micro Four Thirds lens mount.
+Some of the latest released cameras that are compatible with the Micro Four Thirds lenses are OM System OM-1 II, Panasonic G9 II and OM System OM-5.

 Focal Range